wdprsto/dummy-extension/README.md

 facebook.com,Are you okay?
 ```

-You can modify this file directly to add or change website-question pairs.
-The format is:
+To modify the data:

-- First column: Website domain (without "www." or "https://")
+1. Edit the Google Sheet directly (recommended for data synchronization)
-- Second column: The question you want to display
+2. Use the extension's UI to add, edit, or delete entries (changes are saved locally)

-Alternatively, you can use the extension's UI to manage the data:
+When you make changes through the extension UI, they are saved locally.
+To synchronize these changes with the Google Sheet, you must manually update the sheet.

-1. Right-click on any webpage and select "Open Web Question Assistant"
+### Local Data

-2. Use the interface to add, edit, or delete entries
+The extension also includes a local copy of the data in `data/data.csv` as a fallback.

 ## Configuration